Top

 Takafumi Fujita Osaka University SANKEN Associate Professor

-Hideaki Yuta Osaka University SANKEN Master Student
+Hideaki Yuta Osaka University SANKEN Doctor Student

-Tatsuo Tsuzuki Osaka University SANKEN Master Student
+Tatsuo Tsuzuki Osaka University SANKEN Doctor Student

 Kenichiro Senda Osaka University SANKEN Master Student